Accessibility Tools

 If you suspect a foodborne illness, please contact a healthcare provider.

 Flu season generally begins in October and ends the following year at the end of May.
 Putnam County Department of Health offers seasonal influenza vaccine clinics for residents of Putnam County.
-There are currently no clinics scheduled.
+Click here for information about upcoming public flu clinics.

 The health department also offers free influenza vaccine to all Putnam County school-age children in our school-based flu clinics.
 Partnering with the Board of Education, school administration, school nurses, and Parent/Teacher Organizations (PTO), the Nursing division provides an annual school-based influenza vaccination program.
 Please check with your school district for scheduling and forms at the beginning of the school year.